Programming Skills are Not Enough: a Greedy Strategy to Attract More Girls to Study Computer Science: Project 2: G4GRETA

+Follow-up programs are usually designed in the medical area, and are more difficult to apply to social science because they need continuous funding and a long-term activity.
+The challenge is the lack, in the current literature, of follow-up studies that may constitute examples for high school orientation projects, although, for a minority of projects, success factors such as an increase of women enrollments have been reported \cite{jaccheri2021gender}.
+Nevertheless, we consider that a follow-up methodology is a crucial part of a project like G4GRETA.
+It serves as a bridge to understanding the effectiveness of an intervention and the long-term impacts of the initiative.

+Our follow-up methodology has been conceived as a structured way to maintain communication with participants after the end of the project, to monitor their behavior and choices.
+It consists of three main elements: \begin{enumerate} \item Delivering a survey to understand how girls’ perceptions have changed in relation to the world of Computer Science, as a result of the greedy strategy. \item Planning regular in-presence events and continuous social engagement through the project's social channels, to keep all the project participants connected and active. \item Use the most enthusiastic participants of each edition as supporters for subsequent editions. \end{enumerate}

+The ultimate goal of the follow-up program is to monitor how many girls will eventually choose a university program in Computer Science.
+Since the choice of a university program is expected, in the case of the G4GRETA girls, in two years, it is necessary to maintain contact and team up with the girls until that time.
 The follow-up strategy will help identify best practices that need to be implemented on large scale, and similar projects to actually impact enrollment numbers in Computer Science degree programs.
 This leads us to a second theme of great importance, which is the necessity to identify effective strategies and, subsequently, to apply them at the national and European levels.